Javascript is not enabled.

 COVID Vaccine FAQs

-For millions of Americans, getting a COVID-19 vaccine this fall may be different and more difficult than in years past.
+For millions of Americans, getting a COVID-19 vaccine this fall may be different and more difficult than in years past, due to guidelines that no longer embrace a universal recommendation.

-A federal vaccine panel, known as the Advisory Committee on Immunization Practices (ACIP), voted on Sept.
-19 to recommend the updated COVID-19 vaccine for adults 65 and older using “shared clinical decision making,” which is a discussion between a health care provider and a patient.
+The Centers for Disease Control and Prevention (CDC) updated its guidelines on Oct.
+6 to recommend this year’s COVID-19 vaccines for adults 65 and older using “shared clinical decision-making,” which is a discussion between a health care provider and a patient.

-Dr. Helen Chu, a professor of medicine in the Division of Allergy and Infectious Diseases at the University of Washington School of Medicine, says requiring shared clinical decision making “introduces confusion to the patient about whether or not they’re able to get their vaccine.”
+Dr. Helen Chu, a professor of medicine in the Division of Allergy and Infectious Diseases at the University of Washington School of Medicine, says that requiring shared clinical decision-making “introduces confusion to the patient about whether or not they’re able to get their vaccine.”

 “Any barrier that you put in front of someone,” including uncertainty about whether someone is eligible for a vaccine, can decrease the rate of vaccination, says Dr. Rebecca Wurtz, an infectious disease physician and professor at the University of Minnesota School of Public Health.